isaacshee/todolist-react/README.md

    Run the app on your browser using localhost:3000

 4) In order for this frontend to interact with the database via API calls, ensure that you have followed the steps in setting up the backend first.
+5) Refer to this repo to initialise the backend: https://github.com/isaacshee/TodoListRESTAPI.git